quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 that this post is _very long_, but I do hope that I have explained everything thoroughly.
 And I hope you can now make a problem by yourselves with Polygon!

-In the future parts, I will explain how to generate stronger tests, as well as how to generate more complicated tests.
+This series is not ended here.
+You may notice that our test set is _not really good_ for a real problem, because our generator is not _strong_.
+I will explain it why that is the case, and how can we improve it in the future parts.
 So please stay tuned!

 [contest-invitation]: https://codeforces.com/contestInvitation/0b42bfbee9fb4479e24492e688458a1bfa30c835